stat4701/2014/intro.md

 I’d like to be largely programming-language-agnostic with respect to your assignments.
 One of the fundamental texts (Wilkinson) was written in conjunction with a pretty dated technology (SYSTAT), later acquired by SPSS (itself eventually acquired by IBM), and if that’s your language of choice, by all means try and do the assignments in it (I suspect this will be hard to do well).
 It is fair to say that the reference implementation of Wilkinson’s ideas is Hadley Wickham’s R version, called [ggplot2](http://ggplot2.org).
 The other paradigm is the functional one of Trellis/[Lattice](http://lmdvr.r-forge.r-project.org/figures/figures.html), and Deepayan Sarkar’s R implementation is standard.
 If you are an accomplished Pythonista and adept in [Matplotlib](http://matplotlib.org) (and probably [Pandas](http://pandas.pydata.org)), by all means do your assignments in Python.
 Finally, on the cutting edge, many things are moving toward the browser, and [D3.js](http://d3js.org) (Data-Driven Documents) is the lingua franca.
 Making your graphs with it will probably be the most challenging, but if you choose to study it in depth, I would expect that it will be the most rewarding in terms of the tricks and techniques you develop in this class.

+# Objectives #

+1. Learn enough to be dangerous about the modern high- and low-level languages and libraries
+1. Master the everyday, mundane but indispensible tools of the trade: text editors, version control, and the command line
+1. Practice iterative and collaborative (yes, even Agile) development of your projects
+1. Initiate and participate in code and project reviews
+1. Fail early, learn from it, and ask for help

 We are here to do what we can to prevent this grim future:

 ![xkcd infographics](http://imgs.xkcd.com/comics/tall_infographics.png)